celestepalet/API_testing_A/README.md

             |   └── json                      (Json files with schemas)
             |
             └── tests                         (Set of test suites or test cases in robot-framework files) ├── e2e                       (End to end tests cases) ├── crud                      (Tests cases for minimal funtionalities) └── commonkeywords            (Keywords that are common in several files)

    4. Execution examples

              The Test can be runned executing the following commands:

              1. robot -d reports wordpress/tests/e2e/post/test.robot
                  This command is used to execute the file "test.robot" from "post" endpoint and saves the output in the "reports" directory.If the -d option is not set the output is saved in the root directory.

              2. robot -d reports wordpress/tests/
                  This command is used to execute all the test suit in the project and save the reports in reports directory.

              3. robot -d reports  --loglevel TRACE wordpress/tests/e2e/post/test.robot This command can be used to execute the file "test.robot", saves the output in results directory and --loglevel TRACE is used for the details level in the output reports, TRACE indicates to generate a very verbouse logs report.

              4. robot -d reports -i Smoke wordpress/tests/e2e/posts This command is used to execute suite from the "posts" endpoint and saves the output in the "reports" directory.
 The -i Smoke option indicates to only execute the test cases with "Smoke" tag defined.

-5. Requiered python libraries
+5. Required python libraries

     requirements.txt content:

     assertpy             1.1
     attrs                23.1.0
     certifi              2022.12.7
     charset-normalizer   3.1.0
     decorator            5.1.1
     idna                 3.4
     importlib-resources  5.12.0
     jsonpath-ng          1.5.3
     jsonschema           4.17.3
     lxml                 4.9.2
     pip                  23.1
     pkgutil_resolve_name 1.3.10
     ply                  3.11
     pyrsistent           0.19.3
     python-dotenv        1.0.0
     PyYAML               6.0
     requests             2.28.2
     robotframework       6.0.2
     setuptools           49.2.1
     six                  1.16.0
     urllib3              1.26.15
     zipp                 3.15.0

-6. Reference
+6. References

     https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst
     https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html